Skip to content

 If an AI-generated image or video isn’t satisfactory:

-1. Replace the file in movies/movie-{id}/
+1. Replace the file in artifacts/movie-{id}/

 2. Re-run generation